osodevops/aws-terraform-module-tableau-public/README.md

 -->
-This module has been archived.
-Please see: [Tableau on demand](https://tableauondemand.io) if you're interested in a Tableau standalone and/or cluster installation.
+This module is now open source.
+Please see: [Tableau on OSO](https://oso.sh/dev-tools/tableau-deployment-library/) if you're interested in a Tableau standalone and/or cluster installation.

 This public repo contains the documentation for the private GitHub repo [Tableau Deployment Library](https://github.com/osodevops/aws-terraform-module-tableau).
 We publish the documentation publicly so it turns up in online searches, but to see the source code, you must be a purchase the module.
 If you're already purchased this module, please refer to the full deployment guide at: https://github.com/osodevops/aws-terraform-module-tableau/deployment_guide.md.
 If you're interested in using our re-usable Tableau deployment, contact us at enquires@oso.sh or https://oso.sh/tableau for more information.